-Like all claims, large claims are assessed on a case by case basis and accurately analysed, and Atlas will take pessimistic scenarios based on legal precedent (of particular relevance to motor and liability class) and similar cases.
-The Company will also note current trends.
+Large claims are also assessed on a case-by-case basis, and Atlas takes a prudent approach to determining outstanding reserves based on legal precedent (of particular relevance to motor and liability class) and similar cases.
+The Company also notes current trends.